Policy documents and guidelines

 Policy for managing and reporting events of material importance

-Incidents of material significance must be reported to the Swedish Financial Supervisory Authority.
-This refers to incidents that may jeopardise the stability of the parent company or a subsidiary, or the protection of customers’ assets.
+According to the policy, events of material significance must be reported to the Swedish Financial Supervisory Authority.
+This refers to events that may jeopardise the stability of the Bank or a subsidiary, or the protection of customers’ assets.

-Policy for the Bank's use of the external auditors' services
+Policy for the Bank's use of external auditors

 Policy for compliance